The most glorious of Cajun dishes

 - 1 teaspoon Tony C's or your favorite seasoning salt

 - 2 teaspoon cayenne pepper

 - Peel the crawfish, save the tails in one container and save the fat in another, (The fat is a small yellow gelatinous glob on or near the tail or inside the shell.
-It is full of flavor and very important for best taste).
-Keep the heads in one piece and clean the head out completely, removing the eyes and antennae.
+It is full of flavor and very important in this bisque for best taste).
+Keep the heads in one piece and clean the head out completely, removing and discarding the eyes and antennae.
 Each head should be a cleaned three sided tube, open on both ends.
-We will stuff these tubes later.
+We will use the best (about) 60 to stuff later.
 Refer to the second picture above.

 - Take about 30 tails, and rough chop them in large chunks for the stuffing.
 Divide the crawfish fat in half.
+(The amount of fat you obtain will vary and may only be a few teaspoons.)
 Leave the rest of the tails whole for the bisque.

 - Reserving your 5 dozen intact and cleaned heads for stuffing later, place the crawfish shells and scraps into a stock pot along with onion scraps, bell pepper scraps and celery scraps.
 Add the green onion root ends and the parsley stems.
 Fill with water until covered by an inch.
 Bring to a boil, lower heat to simmer, allow to simmer uncovered for one hour.
 After one hour, pour this liquid through a colander placed over a pot to save the liquid, which is now your crawfish stock.
 Discard the solids.

 - While the stock is simmering, make your stuffing.
 Use the ingredient portions listed under stuffing for the next steps.

 - Heat the oil in a heavy (cast iron) pot.
 Add the flour and stir constantly over medium high heat to blonde roux.
 Add the diced onion, bell pepper and celery to your roux.
 Cook for about five minutes to soften.